-If you spend too much on testing and do not understand why testing takes so much time to be done, by all means read our short summary of various agile methods that can be implemented in your testing routine.
+If you spend too much on testing and do not understand why testing takes so much time to be done, by all means, read our short summary of various agile testing methods that can be implemented in your web testing routine.

 While dozens of development teams follow some basic principles of quality assurance, their methods are often lackluster and can be improved.

 Many developers separate testing from development, do one after another, avoid building their software to be acceptable as an SUT, and poorly manage the very process of testing.

 So here are the typical aspects of testing that can be improved:

 - Process-related improvements